 - 1. The board of directors may create committees with delegated powers, or other kinds of committees, and appoint the people that will sit on these committees from among the board's members, according to its own forecasts or legally established requirements.
 It may therefore define the regulations or internal rules that govern their functions and scope of application, composition, functioning, etc. - 2.
 The board of directors is required to create and maintain a permanent Audit Committee, which shall be governed by the following provisions: - (a) The Audit Committee shall always consist of a minimum of three directors, appointed by the board, all of which must be external directors.
-At least two of the members of the Audit Committee must be independent directors and at least one of them shall be appointed due to their knowledge and experience in relation to accountancy, audit or both these areas.
+The majority of the members of the Audit Committee must be independent directors and at least one of them shall be appointed due to their knowledge and experience in relation to accountancy, audit or both these areas.
 The board of directors shall also appoint the chairman of the committee from among the independent directors that form part of it.
 The position of secretary of the Audit Committee shall be held by the secretary of the board of directors or by the person that is appointed to this role by the board, as appropriate. - (b) The directors that form part of the Audit Committee shall only perform this role while they remain directors of the company's board, unless the board of directors agrees otherwise.
 The renewal, re-election and dismissal of directors that sit on the Audit Committee shall be decided by the board of directors.
 The position of chairman of the Audit Committee shall be held for a maximum period of four years.
-Previous chairmen of the committee may not be re-elected until a period of one year has passed from the end of their previous mandate, notwithstanding their continuity or re-election as an ordinary member of the Committee. - (c) Notwithstanding any other roles that may be assigned to the Committee by the board of directors at any given time, and by virtue of the current regulations, the Audit Committee shall perform the following functions in all cases: - (i) Inform the General Shareholders' Meeting about issues that arise in relation to matters in the Committee's area of competence.
+Previous chairmen of the committee may not be re-elected until a period of one year has passed from the end of their previous mandate, notwithstanding their continuity or re-election as an ordinary member of the Committee. - (c) Notwithstanding any other roles that may be assigned to the Committee by the board of directors at any given time, and by virtue of the current regulations, the Audit Committee shall perform the following functions in all cases: